unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 minute

-You touch a creature, and that creature must succeed on a Wisdom saving throw or become cursed for the duration of the spell.
-When you cast this spell, choose the nature of the curse from the following options:
+You touch a creature, and that creature must succeed on a Wisdom saving throw or become hacked for the duration of the spell.
+When you cast this spell, choose the nature of the hack from the following options:

 * Choose one ability score.
-While cursed, the target has disadvantage on ability checks and saving throws made with that ability score.
+While hacked, the target has disadvantage on ability checks and saving throws made with that ability score.
-* While cursed, the target has disadvantage on attack rolls against you.
+* While hacked, the target has disadvantage on attack rolls against you.
-* While cursed, the target must make a Wisdom saving throw at the start of each of its turns.
+* While hacked, the target must make a Wisdom saving throw at the start of each of its turns.
 If it fails, it wastes its action that turn doing nothing.
-* While the target is cursed, your attacks and spells deal an extra 1d8 necrotic damage to the target.
+* While the target is hacked, your attacks and spells deal an extra 1d8 necrotic damage to the target.

-A _remove curse_ spell ends this effect.
-At the GM’s option, you may choose an alternative curse effect, but it should be no more powerful than those described above.
-The GM has final say on such a curse’s effect.
+A _remove hack_ spell ends this effect.
+At the GM’s option, you may choose an alternative hack effect, but it should be no more powerful than those described above.
+The GM has final say on such a hack’s effect.

 **_At Higher Levels._** If you cast this spell using a spell slot of 4th level or higher, the duration is concentration, up to 10 minutes.
 If you use a spell slot of 5th level or higher, the duration is 8 hours.
 If you use a spell slot of 7th level or higher, the duration is 24 hours.
 If you use a 9th level spell slot, the spell lasts until it is dispelled.
 Using a spell slot of 5th level or higher grants a duration that doesn’t require concentration.